PaulLessard/BlogPostACT2020/RebootBlogPost.md

 \]

 <strong> Concise. </strong>
-When stripped of the philosophical premises of what terms, types, judgements etc. are, the rules of a type theory can be seen to generate its derivable judgments.
+When stripped of the philosophical premises of what terms, types, judgements etc. <em> are </em>>, the rules of a type theory can be seen to generate its derivable judgments.
 It is therefore desirable that the translation between symmetric monoidal categories and the rules of their associated type theories proceed by way of the most concise combinatorial description of symmetric monoidal categories possible.

 <strong> Complete. </strong>
 Lastly we ask that, given a presentation for a symmetric monoidal category, the type theory we get therefrom should be complete.
 By this, we mean that a proposition should hold in a particular symmetric monoidal category if and only if it is derivable as a judgment in the associated type theory.